relector-tuxnix/meg4/docs/en/tut_walk.md

 when that's released.
 For that, we'll need a variable to keep track if the button is currently pressed.
 We'll also need a variable to tell which animation frame to display.
 We could have used some funky expression to get the sprite id for the frame, but it is a lot easier to use an array instead.
 Because our character sprite is 4 x 4 sprites big, we can also precalculate these sprite id offsets in this array.
-One more thing, we have three animation sprites, but we'll have to display the sprite in the middle twice to get a proper back and forth aimation for moving the legs.
+One more thing, we have three animation sprites, but we'll have to display four frames, the sprite in the middle needs to be displayed twice to get a proper back and forth animation for moving the legs.

 ```c
 #!c